nkrumahsamuel665-bit/airbnb-clone-project/README.md

 -  -The project manager oversees the entire project.
 - **Backend developer**
 - -The back-end developer is responsible for building and managing the server-side of the AirBnB Clone.
-- -They makes the application functional,authentic, secure, and efficient behind the scenes.
 -**Database administrator**
   -They ensure that the data backbone of the AirBnB Clone is reliable, secure, and efficient.
 -**UI/UX Designer**